LTU Austria

 LTU Austria (legally LTU Billa Lufttransport Unternehmen GmbH) was an Austrian airline based in Vienna.
 It operated charter services to destinations in the Mediterranean and Red Sea.
-Its main base was Vienna International Airport.
+Its main base was Vienna Airport.

 History

 The airline was established in 2004 by Billa, parent company of Austrian tour operator ITS-BIlla.
 It obtained its air operators certificate on 1 April 2004.
 It was wholly owned by Billa.
 LTU Austria has ceased operations as they have transferred their Airbus A320-200 to LTU in 2008.

 Fleet

 During their history, LTU Austria exclusively operated Airbus A320-200 aircraft.
 OE-LTU featured a fully economy class specification, meanwhile OE-LTV utilised a 24 seat business class cabin alongside 144 economy class seats.
 Following the airlines closure, the remaining aircraft in their fleet was transferred to Air Berlin.